bsinky/bsinky.github.io/_drafts/lambda-the-haxe-equivalent-to-net-s-linq.md

 var divisibleByThree = someInts.find(function(n) return n % 3 == 0);
 ```

-## Single

 ## Any => exists / empty

-A few remarks on this one; LINQ's `Any` has 2 overloads, one which accepts a predicate, and one which does not.
+A few remarks on this one; LINQ's `Any` has 2 overloads, one that accepts a predicate, and one that does not.
 For the example that accepts a predicate, Lambda's `exists` will do.

 LINQ: